IRVLUTD/isaac_sim_grasping/README.md

 The simulation can use any gripper and object provided they are prepared correctly and transformed to a .usd format for Isaac Sim.
 It loads the grasp information from the files specified and creates multiple "workstations" to test all the grasps in.
 Then, it tries to perform the grasps with the specified control routines.
 When the object falls or the testing time is up, the times are recorded and then saved to the output file.
 Any failed grasps will be recorded as a negative "fall time".
 Additionally, the slip metric was implemented by calculating the moment begins to slip from the grasp of the gripper.

 ### Parameters and Inputs
 A standalone executable (standalone.py file) for the simulation is within the repository; a command to run the simulation is shown below.
 Note: for Isaac Sim standalone executables, the commands must be run from the isaac sim python.sh directory.
+For this simulation Isaac Sim 2023.1.0 was used.

 ./python.sh (standalone folder)/standalone.py --json_dir=(json folder)/obj8 --gripper_dir=(repo directory)/grippers --objects_dir=(object directory) --output_dir=(output directory) --num_w=300 --test_time=6 --controller=position --headless --print_results